 You must allow the student at least 30 days-from the time you receive the output document-to provide documentation of his or her immigration status.
-During this period and until the results of the Secondary Confirmation are received, you can't deny, reduce, or terminate aid to a student.
+During this period and until the results of the secondary confirmation are received, you can't deny, reduce, or terminate aid to a student.
 Disbursements can be made to an otherwise eligible student pending the Immigration and Naturalization Service response if at least 15 business days have passed since the date on which the documentation was submitted to the INS.
-(Of course, the general exclusions for inconsistent data being on file are applicable here.)
+(Of course, the exclusion for conflicting information applies here.)